RebelliousElves/Checklist/README.md

 - A clear problem statement

+- Join Slack and be online to help others :)

 - Create a GitHub repo with a readme about the problem you are trying to solve!

 - Wireframes